NREL/boptest-service/README.md

 # Getting Started

-A simple demonstration of using the BOPTEST API is available in the form of a short [interactive tutorial](https://colab.research.google.com/github/NREL/boptest-service/blob/develop/docs/Introduction_to_BOPTEST_Service_APIs.ipynb).
+A simple demonstration of using the BOPTEST API is available in this [interactive tutorial](https://colab.research.google.com/github/NREL/boptest-service/blob/develop/docs/Introduction_to_BOPTEST_Service_APIs.ipynb).
 This tutorial leverages a publicly available deployment of BOPTEST-Service, which can be reached at https://api.boptest.net.

-A comprehensive tutorial has also been developed to illustrate example use cases and is available [here](https://colab.research.google.com/github/NREL/boptest-service/blob/develop/boptest/docs/workshops/BS21Workshop_20210831/Introduction_to_the_BOPTEST_framework.ipynb).

-# OpenAI Gym Interface

-An [OpenAI-Gym](https://github.com/openai/gym) environment for BOPTEST is [available](https://github.com/ibpsa/project1-boptest-gym), including an [interactive tutorial](https://colab.research.google.com/github/ibpsa/project1-boptest-gym/blob/master/docs/tutorials/CCAI%20Summer%20School%202022/Tutorial_2_Building_Control_with_RL_using_BOPTEST.ipynb).

 # BOPTEST-Service APIs